WICG/local-font-access/README.md

 The API provides the aforementioned tools access to the same underlying data tables that browser layout and rasterization engines use for drawing text.
 Examples of these data tables include the [glyf](https://docs.microsoft.com/en-us/typography/opentype/spec/glyf) table for glyph vector data, the [GPOS](https://docs.microsoft.com/en-us/typography/opentype/spec/gpos) table for glyph placement, and the [GSUB](https://docs.microsoft.com/en-us/typography/opentype/spec/gsub) table for ligatures and other glyph substitution.
 This information is necessary for these tools in order to guarantee both platform-independence of the resulting output (by embedding vector descriptions rather than codepoints) and to enable font-based art (treating fonts as the basis for manipulated shapes).

-Note that this implies that the web application provides its own shaper and libraries for Unicode, bidirectional text, text segmentation, andt so on, duplicating the user agent and/or operating system's text stack.
+Note that this implies that the web application provides its own shaper and libraries for Unicode, bidirectional text, text segmentation, and so on, duplicating the user agent and/or operating system's text stack.
 See the "Considered alternatives" section below.

 > NOTE: Long term, we expect that this proposal would merge into an existing CSS-related spec rather than stand on its own.